FROM CONTINENT TO CONTINENT

 - Air traffic services (ATS)

-- Meteorological service (MET)
+- Meteorological services (MET)

-- Aeronautical information service (AIS)
+- Aeronautical information services (AIS)